Microwave transmission: History

 Remarkable were the microwave relay links to West Berlin during the Cold War, which had to be built and operated due to the large distance between West Germany and Berlin at the edge of the technical feasibility.
 In addition to the telephone network, also microwave relay links for the distribution of TV and radio broadcasts.
 This included connections from the studios to the broadcasting systems distributed across the country, as well as between the radio stations, for example for program exchange.

 Military microwave relay systems continued to be used into the 1960s, when many of these systems were supplanted with tropospheric scatter or communication satellite systems.
 When the NATO military arm was formed, much of this existing equipment was transferred to communications groups.
 The typical communications systems used by NATO during that time period consisted of the technologies which had been developed for use by the telephone carrier entities in host countries.
 One example from the USA is the RCA CW-20A 1–2 GHz microwave relay system which utilized flexible UHF cable rather than the rigid waveguide required by higher frequency systems, making it ideal for tactical applications.
 The typical microwave relay installation or portable van had two radio systems (plus backup) connecting two line of sight sites.
 These radios would often carry 24 telephone channels frequency-division multiplexed on the microwave carrier (i.e. Lenkurt 33C FDM).
 Any channel could be designated to carry up to 18 teletype communications instead.
 Similar systems from Germany and other member nations were also in use.

 Long-distance microwave relay networks were built in many countries until the 1980s, when the technology lost its share of fixed operation to newer technologies such as fiber-optic cable and communication satellites, which offer a lower cost per bit.

-During the Cold War, the US intelligence agencies, such as the National Security Agency (NSA), were reportedly able to intercept Soviet microwave traffic using satellites such as Rhyolite.
+During the Cold War, the US intelligence agencies, such as the National Security Agency (NSA), were reportedly able to intercept Soviet microwave traffic using satellites such as Rhyolite/Aquacade.
 Much of the beam of a microwave link passes the receiving antenna and radiates toward the horizon, into space.
 By positioning a geosynchronous satellite in the path of the beam, the microwave beam can be received.

-At the turn of the century, microwave radio relay systems are being used increasingly in portable radio applications.
+At the turn of the 21st century, microwave radio relay systems were used increasingly in portable radio applications.
 The technology is particularly suited to this application because of lower operating costs, a more efficient infrastructure, and provision of direct hardware access to the portable radio operator.